brimdata/zed/zng/docs/spec.md

 ZNG encodes a sequence of one or more typed data values to comprise a stream.
 The stream of values is interleaved with control messages that provide type definitions and other metadata.
-The type of a particular data value is specified by its "type code", which is an integer identifier representing either a built-in type or a dynamic type definition that occurred previously in the stream.
+The type of a particular data value is specified by its "type identifier", or type ID, which is an integer representing either a "primitive type" or a "container type".

 The ZNG type system comprises the standard set of primitive types like integers, floating point, strings, byte arrays, etc. as well as container types